quintel/documentation/general/curves.md

 *Example of hourly demand - hydrogen demand*

-In 2019 we made an inventory of all profiles available and updated all our profiles and their documentation.
+In 2019 we made an inventory of all curves available and updated all ETM-curves and their documentation.
 This project was carried out in close collaboration with the modelling community.
 On the 3th of July we closed the project with a mini-symposium.
 In this mini-symposium we shared our findings, struggles and discussed possibilities of further improvement of curves used in energy modelling.

 ## Overview of curves